Lord-Y/versions/README.md

 # versions-api

-This api stand to centralize all your applications versions deployed in order to know when it has been deployed and his content.
+This api permit to centralize all your applications versions deployed in order to know when it has been deployed and his content.

 ## Definitions